DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 Seeing Kai caring about me so much makes me so happy...
 But seeing Kai hurt makes me just sad as well..."

-She said while shaking her head. _TL TODO:_ `ふるふると、首を振りながら` Not sure how to phrase it together
+She said while shaking her head.

 "If I'm gonna cry it is going to be very loud, you know...?
 Even louder than that Behemoth."